davewasthere/davewasthere/src/pages/posts/2015-well-that-was-an-interesting-year.md

 Got a job offer of sorts in Darwin.
 I was chatting to a guy who ran a company locally who was talking about how hard it was to get staff there and that they'd literally hire anyone who turned up and was smart &amp; capable.
 Will keep it in mind, for sure.

 Next leg of the flight was to Manila.
 I was just doing an overnight and mostly I was focussed on eating as much as possible.
 I was only staying in Makati, but pretty sure my taxi driver took the long way around.
 But traffic was pretty horrendous and fairly stationary.
 At one point I just hopped out and walked the remaining 1.5km to the hotel.
 I was pretty tired, but I was also pretty sure I'd get there faster on foot.
-Went for dinner at a BBQ joint I knew have a few San Migs listening to live music, but it was the breakfasts I was most keen on.
+Went for dinner at a BBQ joint I knew, downing a few San Migs while listening to live music, but it was the breakfasts I was most keen on.

 <figure class="image">
 <img src="/travel/2015/tocilog.jpg" />